kaz-utashiro/greple/README.md

     - G (Group)

         Valid only when used with the **--capture-group** (or **-G**) option.
-Assigns an index number corresponding to each captuer group.
+Assigns an index number corresponding to each capture group.

     - N (Normal)